Kaiconure/Gambit/docs/properties.md

   - `hp`, `mp` - The party member's actual remaining HP and MP values.
   - `mpp` - The party member's remaining MP, expressed as a percent from 0 - 100.
   - `tp` - The party member's TP.
-  - `isTrust` - Determine if this party member is a Trust.
+  - `is_trust` - Determine if this party member is a Trust.
-  - `isPlayer` - Determine if this party member is a player.
+  - `is_player` - Determine if this party member is a player.
 - `a10 - a15`, `a20 - a25` - When in an alliance, these represent all members in alliance 1 (`a1`) and alliance 2 (`a2`).
 All of the properties available for party members also apply to alliance members.
 - `me` - This represents yourself.
 All properties available to party members apply here, in addition to the following:
   - `max_hp`, `max_mp` - Your actual maximum HP and MP values.